 - Requests for sample syllabi can be made to the Italy Program Manager.

 - Some elective courses may require additional fees for materials and field trips which are to be paid directly to the host university.
 Fees typically range from €20 to €150.

-- Upon program completion, students will receive a transcript issued directly from the Florence University of the Arts (FUA).
-Students requiring a U.S. transcript will have the option to request a supplemental transcript from the University of South Florida (USF) at no additional cost.
+Upon program completion, you will receive a transcript issued directly from the Florence University of the Arts (FUA).
+If you require a U.S. transcript, you have the option to request a School of Record transcript from the University of South Florida (USF) at no additional cost.
 The University of South Florida serves as the U.S. School of Record for the FUA and this benefit is also extended to ISA students.
 Please speak with your program manager for information regarding this transcript option.
 Additional information regarding the School of Record partnership between the FUA and USF may be found on the USF Education Abroad and FUA Accreditation sites.

 - COURSE AVAILABILITY